Active Sitting at Work: Reduce Back Pain and Stay Focused

 It’s not just about fidgeting randomly, though.
 Think consistent intentional movement, just like exercise: swaying, tilting, and shifting supported by smartly designed tools like dynamic chairs or balance stools.
 Active sitting encourages your body to stay alert even in seated positions, which has a wide range of physiological and cognitive benefits.

 The rise of active sitting didn’t happen overnight.
 It’s the result of decades of growing awareness about how sedentary lifestyles, and especially those rooted in desk jobs, have impacted our bodies and minds.
 As computer use and screen time have surged, so have musculoskeletal issues, cognitive sluggishness, and overall fatigue.
 People began to realize that simply having an ergonomic chair or standing up now and then wasn’t enough.
 We needed a better way to sit.

 Active sitting was born from this need.
 It's a dynamic, research-backed approach to making our sedentary time more aligned with how the human body functions best: in motion.
+But to fully appreciate what it solves, we first need to understand the actual harms of passive sitting.

 Passive Sitting Problems